 The University of Massachusetts Wind Energy Center is the nation's preeminent wind energy program.
-For over 40 years, our center has been conducting research, education and training in wind energy.
+For almost 50 years, our center has been conducting research, education and training in wind energy.
 We have graduated hundreds of alumni who work in wind energy and have helped to create the U.S. wind energy industry.

 Cutting Edge Research